Customer formats are all different

 Result

-We understand and reduce the PO, delivery, production-plan, and invoice work that creates the real bottleneck.
+We reduce the PO, delivery, production-plan, and invoice work that keeps teams re-checking the same data.

-Through procurement and operations automation projects with major Korean enterprises and partner companies, we understand the actual manufacturing workflow.
+We have worked on procurement and operations automation with Korean enterprises and partner companies.

 If operators cannot use it daily, it is not good automation.
 We build for real data and real exceptions.